partylikeits1983/ipfs_chat/README.md

 #### Minimum viable product:
-Chat application where users send encrypted messages and data over IPFS
+Chat application where users send encrypted messages and using IPFS as a the storage medium

 #### Current working features: